The battle is on! You have identified at least 1 mouse has found its way into your home, and you now want to get rid of it (or them!)

-Make it difficult for mice to find food by storing it correctly in the first place.
+Make it difficult for mice to find food by storing it correctly in glass containers.

-Mice can chew through a load of materials, which makes it a bit of a challenge to store food in a ‘mouse-proof’ way, but not impossible.
+Mice can chew through a whole load of materials, making it a challenge to store food in a ‘mouse-proof way, but not impossible.

 We recommend storing food in strong plastic, or glass containers.

 4. Get Some Mouse Traps